Kelsey Brunner/ The Aspen Times

 News | July 18, 2020

-Tim Estin works in the local Aspen real estate market and is seeing the “Great Urban Exodus” unfold in the current real estate market.
+Tim Estin works in the local Aspen real estate company and is seeing the “Great Urban Exodus” unfold in the current real estate market.

 There’s been a perfect storm of events over the past few months that has led to people opting to flee city life for the relative isolation of the smaller towns, including Aspen.
 Demand for local real estate is booming to the point where brokers are having a hard time keeping up.